CIVIL WAR

 But the main focus of the film is journalism, since the four main characters are members of that profession.

-Dunst does a very good job of portraying Lee as someone who is haunted by the horrific images she has captured over the years and who is now struggling to maintain the necessary level of emotional detachment.
-Even so I didn't find the way her character behaves in those final scenes to be very believable.
+Dunst does a very good job of portraying Lee as someone haunted by the horrific images she has captured over the years and who is now struggling to maintain the necessary level of emotional detachment.

-This speaks to the fact that their relationship never came alive to me.
-It's partly that of mentor and mentee, but there also might be a mother-daughter aspect being hinted at but not developed.
-In a weird way, especially in relation to the final moments of the film, it reminded me of the relationship between Margo and Eve in the classic 'All About Eve'.
+The relationship between Lee and Jessie is partly that of mentor and mentee, but there also might be a mother-daughter aspect being hinted at but not developed.
+It reminded me of the relationship between Margo and Eve in the classic 'All About Eve', especially in the climactic moments of the film when Jessie takes over from Lee in a brutal way.

 Comments